aharonium/opensiddur.org/posts/posts/dize-sheyne-naye-tfile-by-gele-bat-moshe-1710_(aharon.varady_2017-07-15).html.md

 May the Lord, God of Israel widen our borders.
 And, according to our needs, may He give us bread and clothing.
 To make a great nation live,[foot]end of Genesis 50:20, (thank you Emily Fishman)[/foot] and with it, our children and offspring.
-And may He grant us peace with all our brethren in Israel.
-Amen, may it be His will.
+And may He grant us peace with all our brethren in Israel. <em>Amen</em>, may it be His will.
 </div></td>
 </tr>
 </tbody></table>